zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_mssql_mi/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-* User is editing and exporting Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
+* User edits and exports Terraform runtime environment variables, AKA *TF_VAR* (1-time edit).
 The variables values are being used throughout the deployment.

 * User deploys the Terraform plan which will deploy the EKS cluster and the EC2 Windows Client instance as well as an Azure resource group.
 The Azure resource group is required to host the Azure Arc services you will be able to deploy such as Azure SQL Managed Instance and PostgreSQL Hyperscale.